code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - This is extension to CAP theorem.
 - _Theorem:_ In case of network partitioned, one chooses AP or CP Else(E) even when the system is running normally in absence of partitions, one has to choose between latency(L) and consistency(C)

-### Partition Tolerance
+### Partition Tolerance (System is PT)
-The system continues to operate despite arbitrary partitioning due to network failures
+Some nodes are not connected to system(network failure, node down), even then system continues to operate and provide responses.

 ### Path Folding / Location Swapping
 - During routing(finding route to node which has data), its important to find shortest/least cost path for scalability and efficiency.